-Mpox (monkeypox) FAQs for clinicians
+Mpox (monkeypox) update and FAQs for clinicians

 When do providers need to notify public health?

 Mpox is an urgent notifiable condition, in accordance with Victorian statutory requirements.
 Medical practitioners and pathology services must notify cases to the Department of Health by telephone upon initial diagnosis or clinical suspicion (which includes suspicion to test for mpox) as soon as practicable and within 24 hours.